PowerSheetco/rss-reader-upwork/manual.md

 The feeds are fetched and displayed in the order they appear in the spreadsheet, and since My Feed is a slow feed, you may want to move the My Feed row UNDER all other feeds after adding them

+Also you can add slow feeds only after you save their job search (to My Feed) - but you can use fast feeds without saving.
+Just add their search or rss url to the reader and you are good to go.

+After adding My Feed do not rename it or change its urls.
+If you do not need to check My Feed, just set its check value to 'no', but do not delete its row.
+You can hide it instead if necessary.

 #### • My powersheet got too big